VYI COMMISSIONER GUIDELINES

 Every commissioner is expected to appoint a co-commissioner or assistant commissioner, to be approved in advance by the COO and presented to the Board for final approval at a regularly scheduled Board meeting.
-Further, every commissioner, and/or their appointed assistant, is expected to attend four mandatory Board meetings per year which are scheduled in August, November, February, and May which coincide with the beginning and end of most sport seasons as well as the scheduled time for presentation of annual budgets before the start of a new fiscal year on July 1.
+Further, every commissioner, and/or their appointed assistant, is expected to attend a minimum of four mandatory Board meetings per year which are scheduled in August, November, February, and May which coincide with the beginning and end of most sport seasons as well as the scheduled time for presentation of annual budgets before the start of a new fiscal year on July 1.
 Commissioners are expected to attend VYI’s annual awards ceremony each June.

 III.
 CONDUCTING A WELL-RUN SEASON